Governors’ companies among recipients of virus relief loans

 Sununu’s legal counsel, John Formella, noted that the resort is part of an industry that was shut down and severely impacted by the pandemic.
 At least five other New Hampshire ski areas or the resort properties associated with Sununu got loans of at least $150,000.

-A New York-based communications company with a stake held by New Jersey Gov. Phil Murphy, a Democrat, got loan of $350,000 to $1 million.
+A New York-based communications company with a stake held by New Jersey Gov. Phil Murphy, a Democrat, got a loan of $350,000 to $1 million.
 Cohere Communications reported it would retain 21 jobs as part of the program.
 Murphy’s stake in the company is not clear, but he reported it in a 2019 financial disclosure form filed with the state Ethics Commission.

 PlumpJack Management Group LLC, Newsom’s winery and hospitality company, received a loan worth $150,000 to $350,000.
 PlumpJack reported retaining 14 jobs thanks to the loan.
 The company is part of a portfolio of brands that include an idyllic resort hotel near Lake Tahoe, five restaurants and bars, four Napa Valley wineries, a sports retailer and more.